Last updated: June 2026.

 The financial impact of treating reviews as marketing instead of infrastructure shows up in two places: lost AI-driven leads and declining local search visibility.

-Organic clicks are down approximately 38% on queries where Google AI Overviews appear, according to data compiled from the May 2026 Core Update analysis by Digital Nomads HQ.
+Organic clicks can decline on queries where an AI summary, ads, maps, or other rich results satisfy part of the search intent before a user reaches traditional blue links.
 Zero-click searches — where the user gets an answer without visiting any website — have climbed from roughly 54% to approximately 72%.
 Position-one click-through rates have dropped from about 27% to as low as 11%.
 These numbers describe a world where your Google ranking matters less than your AI citation.
 And AI citations depend heavily on review signals.

 What Review Infrastructure Actually Looks Like